FA25SE050-RogueLearn/RogueLearn.BMAD.Documentation/docs/fullstack-architecture.md

 The following patterns will be foundational to our implementation.
 Adhering to them will ensure consistency, quality, and maintainability.

-*   **- Microservices Architecture:** The backend will be composed of small, independent services. *Rationale:* This allows for independent development, deployment, and scaling of different parts of the application (e.g., social features can be updated without affecting the core quest system).
+*   **Microservices Architecture:** The backend will be composed of small, independent services. *Rationale:* This allows for independent development, deployment, and scaling of different parts of the application (e.g., social features can be updated without affecting the core quest system).
-*   **- API Gateway:** The frontend will communicate with the backend through a single entry point. *Rationale:* This simplifies the frontend code, centralizes cross-cutting concerns like authentication and rate limiting, and hides the complexity of the microservices from the client.
+*   **API Gateway:** The frontend will communicate with the backend through a single entry point. *Rationale:* This simplifies the frontend code, centralizes cross-cutting concerns like authentication and rate limiting, and hides the complexity of the microservices from the client.
-*   **- Clean Architecture (.NET):** Each microservice will be structured with a clear separation between domain logic, application logic, and infrastructure concerns. *Rationale:* This produces highly testable, maintainable, and loosely-coupled services that are independent of external frameworks or databases.
+*   **Clean Architecture (.NET):** Each microservice will be structured with a clear separation between domain logic, application logic, and infrastructure concerns. *Rationale:* This produces highly testable, maintainable, and loosely-coupled services that are independent of external frameworks or databases.
-*   **- Component-Based UI (Next.js):** The frontend will be built as a collection of reusable, self-contained components. *Rationale:* This is the standard for modern frontend development and promotes reusability, maintainability, and faster development cycles.
+*   **Component-Based UI (Next.js):** The frontend will be built as a collection of reusable, self-contained components. *Rationale:* This is the standard for modern frontend development and promotes reusability, maintainability, and faster development cycles.
-*   **- Repository Pattern (.NET):** Data access within each microservice will be abstracted behind a repository interface. *Rationale:* This decouples our business logic from the specific data access implementation (Entity Framework Core), making the code easier to test and allowing for future changes to the data layer.
+*   **Repository Pattern (.NET):** Data access within each microservice will be abstracted behind a repository interface. *Rationale:* This decouples our business logic from the specific data access implementation (Entity Framework Core), making the code easier to test and allowing for future changes to the data layer.

 ## **Tech Stack**